Worker IsolationWorker Isolation

 Java security

 By default, Kestra uses a shared worker to handle workloads.
 This is fine for most use cases.
-However, when you are using a shared Kestra instance between multiple teams, this can allow people to access temporary files created by Kestra with powerful tasks like Groovy, Jython, and more.
+However, when using a shared Kestra instance across multiple teams, this can allow people to access temporary files created by Kestra with powerful tasks like Groovy, Jython, and more.
 This is because the worker shares the same file system.

 You can use the following to opt-in to real isolation of file systems using advanced Kestra EE Java security: